amoe/lotdd/lotdd_notes.md

 does end up being called now, where before (with plain "Override Factory Method") this code would never be exercised at all.

+Ex18: demonstrate "introduce via factory"

+Here we create a factory class.
+We make TWO derived classes from the test class.
+I'm not sure if this is strictly necessary...